 I can’t stress this enough: the amount of money AND time I’ve saved is worth way more than $1.25 per week.
 And better yet, the recipes only cost about $2 per person to make, so my wallet’s even happier about it.

-Take a look by signing up here for a 14-day free trial!
+Take a look by signing up for $5 Meal Plan here for a 14-day free trial!

 Source: Simply Intentional Life